The Start and Restart of Play

 - The home team (White shirt) takes the kick-off to start the game.

-- The away team (Blue shirt) takes the kick-off to start the second substitution period of the match.
-Teams alternate kick-offs for each subsequent substitution period.
+- The away team (Red shirt) takes the kick-off to start the second quarter of the match.
+Teams alternate kick-offs for each subsequent substitution quarter.

 Coin flip (called by visiting team) determines which team attacks which goal and who kicks off to start game